pendulum-project/ntpd-rs/SECURITY.md

 ===============

 **Do not report security vulnerabilities through public GitHub issues.**
-Instead, you can report security vulnerabilities using [our security page](https://github.com/pendulum-project/ntpd-rs/security), or send them by email to security+ntpdrs@tweedegolf.com.
+Instead, you can report security vulnerabilities using [our security page], or send them by email to security+ntpdrs@tweedegolf.com.

 Please include as much of the following information as possible: